Our history: Seizing opportunities for bold Christian leadership

 Transition and growth

-During its formative years in the turbulent 1960s, MTSO established a legacy of Christian concern for social-justice issues.
+During its formative years in the turbulent 1960s, MTSO established a legacy of Christian concern for social justice.
 Uncowed by the prospect of arrest and persecution, faculty and students protested racial discrimination, both in the South and closer to home.

 MTSO graduate programs have evolved and expanded over the past five decades.
-Today the school offers five degrees: Master of Divinity, Master of Arts in Counseling Ministries, Master of Arts in Practical Theology, Master of Theological Studies and Doctor of Ministry.
+Today the school offers six degrees: Master of Divinity, Master of Arts in Counseling Ministries, Master of Arts in Practical Theology, Master of Arts in Social Justice, Master of Theological Studies and Doctor of Ministry.
 Campus facilities also have been expanded and updated.
-Technological advances enable the Dickhaut Library to offer access to 48 million books through an online system, in addition to the 130,000 volumes on its shelves.
+Technological advances enable the Dickhaut Library to offer access to 46 million books through an online system, in addition to the 102,000 volumes on its shelves.

-The newest campus facility is Gault Hall, which opened in 2000 with spacious classrooms, faculty office space and a preaching chapel for homiletics classes.
-Academic facilities are complemented by housing options ranging from a residence hall that can accommodate single-night stays to townhomes suitable for families.
-The wooded beauty of the campus provides a backdrop for an outdoor chapel, a prayer labyrinth, a mile-long walking path and a hidden gem, the Dee Ann Chiles Garden.
+Updated and fully wired academic facilities are complemented by housing options ranging from a residence hall that can accommodate single-night stays to townhomes suitable for families.
+The wooded beauty of the campus provides a backdrop for an outdoor chapel, a prayer labyrinth and a mile-long walking path.

 Thanks to the generosity of faithful donors and the prudent fiscal management of its leaders, MTSO has established a solid record of financial stability.
-Supported in part by an endowment of more than $30 million, the school maintains an operating budget of over $6 million and has no debt.
-As an institution affiliated with the United Methodist Church, MTSO also receives financial support from the church’s Ministerial Education Fund.
-Students benefit from a generous financial-aid program; one in five current MTSO students has earned a full-tuition scholarship.
+Supported through its endowment and gifts to its annual fund, the school has no debt.
+As an institution affiliated with the United Methodist Church, MTSO receives financial support from the denomination's Ministerial Education Fund.
+Students benefit from a generous financial-aid program; one in two full-time MTSO master's degree students has earned a full-tuition scholarship.

-Today, Methodist Theological School in Ohio serves 240 graduate students in five degree programs.
-The diverse student body represents 20 faith traditions, 20 states and two nations.
-Their engagement in the life of the school, in and out of the classroom, shapes the identity of the campus even as they prepare for lives of consequence beyond its borders.
+MTSO's diverse student body represents 15 faith traditions.
+Students' engagement in the life of the school, in and out of the classroom, shapes the identity of the campus even as they prepare for lives of consequence beyond its borders.